 [Read: The Great Jobs Gap]

-Finding qualified employees was not the only challenge businesses face.
-Attracting and retaining entry-level employees as well as the transfer of knowledge between employees were two other significant challenges for employers and business owners, according to the survey.
+Finding qualified employees was not the only challenge businesses face. were two other significant challenges for employers and business owners, according to the survey.

 "It appears that America has a work/skill gap that is contributing to the employment problem," Pickell said.
 "While 90 percent of organizations expect no decline in their work force and 51 percent anticipate an increase in hiring, the obvious challenge is finding the right candidate for the role."